-Daniel S. Block is an associate in Sterne Kessler’s Electronics Practice Group.
-Dan’s practice primarily focuses on district court and ITC litigation, and anti-counterfeiting litigation.
-Dan has also been involved in dozens of inter partes review and reexamination proceedings at the USPTO’s Patent Trial and Appeal Board.
-His technical expertise covers many areas of computing including: computer graphics, databases, networking communications, Voice-over-IP (VoIP), web services, complex computer architectures, storage systems, and mobile platforms.
+Daniel S. Block is a director in Sterne Kessler's Electronics Practice Group.
+Dan’s practice primarily focuses on patent and anti-counterfeiting litigation at the International Trade Commission and in Federal district court.
+Dan has been integral in designing and implementing anti-counterfeiting measures for numerous international brands, with a focus on cost-neutral enforcement strategies.
+He has also served as counsel in over 50 post-grant proceedings at the USPTO’s Patent Trial and Appeal Board.
+His technical expertise covers many areas of computing including: computer graphics, networking communications, web services, complex computer architectures, and storage systems.

 Prior to joining Sterne Kessler, Dan developed interactive voice response (IVR) telephone systems and call routing systems for a variety of domestic and international retail, manufacturing, and governmental clients.
 Dan’s work primarily focused on designing, developing and integrating IVR systems with backend database systems, telecommunication/call control systems, and CTI systems.
 Through his work developing such systems, Dan has cultivated in-depth experience dealing with a variety of open source and proprietary PBX platforms.
 He has programming experience with a multitude of programming languages such as: C, C++, C#, Java, J2EE, Perl, XML, VoiceXML, and several assembly languages.
 He has also worked extensively with SOAP and XML-RPC and developed for a variety of operating system platforms such as UNIX, Linux, Windows, BSD, and Mac OS X.